github/training-kit/paths/electron/starting-with-electron/02-electron-boilerplate.md

   To begin, we will set up a base electron app using a boilerplate called [electron-forge](https://electronforge.io/).
 To do that, we need to go through a few steps.

-  1. Find the terminal and create a directory for the project: `npm install -g electron-forge`
+  1. Find the terminal and navigate to your desired project location, for example: `cd ~/` will navigate to your home directory.
+  1. Install electron-forge globally: `npm install -g electron-forge`
   1. Initialize a new project: `electron-forge init electron-app`
   1. CD into that app's directory: `cd electron-app`